icrdr/Resource-Pack-Converter/README.md

 ## Feature
 - super easy to use
-- all pack's resolution compatible
+- all pack's resolutions are compatible
 - dynamic texture support
-- convert all files include **models**
+- convert all files including **models**
 - generate new format textures from the selected resource pack(such as particles, horses, map icons...)

 ## How to use